Pratyusha3Purdue/SQL-Based-Performance-Tracking/README.md

 # SQL-based Business Performance Tracking
-####  1. Migrate the Excel database of Market Data Forecast to SQL database to enhance data integrity, security, &amp; accessibility.
+####  1. Migrated the Excel database of Market Data Forecast to SQL database to enhance data integrity, security, &amp; accessibility.
-#### 2.Implement an SQL-based performance evaluation system, tracking and reporting mechanisms to monitor performance  growth rate for content creation and marketing activities.
+#### 2.Implemented an SQL-based performance evaluation system, for tracking and reporting mechanisms to monitor performance growth rate for content creation and marketing activities.

 ## Understanding the Business